Introducing The Pā

 Māu, māku, mā tātou katoa

-The University of Waikato’s innovative and versatile new facility, The Pā, will transform the on-campus experience for students, staff, visitors and the broader community.
+The University of Waikato is building an innovative and versatile new facility, The Pā, which will transform the on-campus experience for students, staff, visitors and the broader community.

-The Pā will include a new main entrance to the campus, a student hub (including food outlets and social learning spaces), and a new University marae.
-The Pā will also provide the campus with renewed capacity for University and community events and activities.
+The Pā will provide a new main entrance to the campus, a student hub (including food outlets and social learning spaces) and a new University marae.
+The Pā will strengthen the overall capability of the campus for University and community events and activities.

 Features and design

 The design of The Pā incorporates input from students, staff and community, with advisory groups each having opportunities to work with the architects.